paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

   (B) the interests of persons that will be affected by the planning and management of the national park and the preserve.

-**(d) Applicable law** The Advisory Council shall function in accordance with the Federal Advisory Committee Act (5 U.S.C.
-App.) and other applicable laws.
+**(d) Applicable law** The Advisory Council shall function in accordance with chapter 10 of title 5 and other applicable laws.

 **(e) Vacancy** A vacancy on the Advisory Council shall be filled in the same manner as the original appointment.